ditt0132/MM/Skills/Mechanics/UpdateLore.md

-Mechanic: UpdateItemLore
+Mechanic: UpdateLore
 ================

-Parses placeholders in the item's lore config.
+Reparses the lore in your item config

 Attributes
 ----------